MortenErfurt/mmdetection/README.md

 In this repo we have extended the Cascade R-CNN model by fine tuning it into only detecting one class; namely the person class.

-We have also modified the framework in order to use transfer learning, by forcing all other layers that the fully connected ones to be frozen during training.
+We have also modified the framework in order to use transfer learning, by forcing all other layers than the fully connected ones to be frozen during training.

 ## Authors:
 [Johannes Ernstsen](https://github.com/Ernstsen), [Morten Hansen](https://github.com/MortenErfurt) & [Mathias Jensen](https://github.com/m-atlantis)